How to set a Record

 The World Games, organised by the International World Games Association (IWGA), is the second largest multi-sport event in the world after the Olympic Games.
 It offers an excellent platform to the FAI and its competitors to demonstrate the excitement of air sports in front of the world's media.

-FAI is represented by three sports: Paragliding (Accuracy), Parachuting (Canopy Piloting) and also Aeromodelling (Indoor Aeromusicals) as a demonstration event.
-Some 78 competitors and approximately 20 officials will travel to Cali (COL) to compete in world class competition.
+FAI was represented by three sports: Paragliding (Accuracy), Parachuting (Canopy Piloting) and also Aeromodelling (Indoor Aeromusicals) as a demonstration event.
+Some 65 competitors (36 for parachuting and 29 for paragliding) and 22 officials traveled to Cali (COL) to compete in world class competition.

 You can find more information, rules, news about competitors and much more on this website.